 Tokyo, Japan men – well dressed and carry handbags

-It jarred me the first time l saw it on the train.
+It jarred me the first time l saw a Japanese man with a handbag on the train.
 I thought it was a man bag, and l was just mistaken.
 Then l saw it again and again.
-They are full on handbags, not man purses or what not.
+They are full-on handbags, not man purses or whatnot.
 All sizes, all shapes, all colors.
-Carried by both younger and older guys.
-Still not sure how l feel about that :-) , but l suppose they have stuff to carry as well.
-It just looks weird to me.
-I mention it as in l only observed this in Tokyo, not sure if it a common thing in all of Japan :-) .
+Carried by both younger and older Japanese men.

 Japanese toilets are the bomb!

-People are in great shape and are very friendly:
+People in Japan are in great shape and are very friendly:

 These are just some of the things that we observed right off the bat about Tokyo, Japan.
 In the upcoming posts, l will share some of the temples we visited, the neighborhoods and of course the food.
-If there is interest, l will share the cost of our trip.
 Tokyo is a vibrant and very exciting city.
 I am so glad we got to visit.
 It is not the cheapest of places, but still cheaper than say..
 London.